-(a) Slide rail for 1U rack server N8143-131/132
+(a) Tool-free Slide Rail Kit for 1U N8143-131/132

 • Checking the inner and outer rails

 Check the direction of the inner and outer rails.

 Since there are markings of "Right" and "Left" on the outer rail, check the proper directions of right and left with it.
 Likewise, check the directions of front and back with the markings of "Front" and "Rear."